...Заколюченные параллели

 Yvonne Lai

-Milton E Mohr associate professor at University of Nebraska-Lincoln
+Milton E Mohr professor in University of Nebraska-Lincoln

-Jaejeong Lee А researcher at Seoul National University (Korea)
+Jaejeong Lee А researcher in Seoul National University (Korea)

 Dustin Mayeda